Evolution of a modified binomial random graph by agglomeration: Abstract

 \section{Abstract}

 In the classical Erd\H os-R\'enyi random graph $G(n,p)$ there are $n$ vertices and each of the possible edges is independently present with probability $p$.
-One of the most known results for this model is the threshold for connectedness, a phenomenon which is tightly related to the nonexistence of isolated vertices.

-Numerous random graphs inspired in real networks are inhomogeneous in the sense that not all vertices have the same characteristic, which may influence the connection probability between pairs of vertices.
-The random graph $G(n,p)$ is homogeneous in this respect.
-Thus, with the aim to study real networks, new random graph models have been introduced and analyzed recently.
+The random graph $G(n,p)$ is homogeneous in the sense that all vertices have the same characteristics.
+On the other hand, numerous real-world networks are inhomogeneous in this respect.
+Such an inhomogeneity of vertices may influence the connection probability between pairs of vertices.

-The purpose of this paper is to contribute to this task by proposing a new inhomogeneous random graph model which is obtained in a constructive way from the classical Erd\H os-R\'enyi model.
-We consider an initial configuration of subsets of vertices and we call each subset a super-vertex, then the random graph model is defined by letting that two super-vertices be connected if there is at least one edge between them in $G(n,p)$.
-Our main result concerns to the threshold for connectedness.
+The purpose of this paper is to propose a new inhomogeneous random graph model which is obtained in a constructive way from the Erd\H os-R\'enyi random graph $G(n,p)$.
+Given a configuration of $n$ vertices arranged in $N$ subsets of vertices (we call each subset a super-vertex), we define a random graph with $N$ super-vertices by letting two super-vertices be connected if and only if there is at least one edge between them in $G(n,p)$.
+Our main result concerns the threshold for connectedness.
 We also analyze the phase transition for the emergence of the giant component and the degree distribution.